WJLB: W49D, WLOU, WMZK

 Effective November 1, 1943, the FCC modified its policy for FM call signs.
-The station’s callsign became WLOU.
+The station's callsign became WLOU.
 On September 12, 1945, WLOU was assigned to 96.5 MHz.
 In June 1948, the station moved to 97.9 MHz, with the station's call sign changing WJLB-FM from 1947 to 1952 and from 1957 to 1958.
 From 1952 to 1957, it was WBRI.
 In 1958, the callsign was changed to WMZK, which was a play on the word music.
 The station aired a format of automated beautiful music.
 In later years, WMZK alternated between beautiful music and foreign-language programming for various ethnic groups.
 In 1979, the station carried the pro softball games of the Detroit Caesars.

 WJLB

 In 1980, the WJLB call sign returned for the third time, along with an Urban contemporary format.
-It took over the urban sound from its sister station on the 1400 kHz AM frequency.
+It took over the urban sound from its sister station on the 1400 kHz frequency.
 WJLB (AM) went on the air as WMBC in 1926 and became WJLB in 1939.
 It had been providing programming geared toward Detroit's African-American community for nearly four decades.
 (WJLB (AM) is now WDTK, owned by Salem Communications with a conservative talk format.)

 Throughout the 1980s, WJLB, which was known as "Stereo 98," aired a Top 40 and Urban hybrid, also called "CHUrban", a forerunner to the current Rhythmic Contemporary format.
 The station used the slogan "WJLB FM 98, Detroit's Strongest Songs!" in 1986.
 The rollout featured a commercial of people working out to the song "Problèmes d'Amour" by Alexander Robotnick.